Gen*cides You Should Care About

 Gaza

-Since 2024, there has been an ongoing war between Israel and Palestine, specifically over the area of land known as the Gaza region.
+Since 2023, there has been an ongoing war between Israel and Palestine, specifically over the area of land known as the Gaza region.
 This conflict has been culminating since 1948, following the end of British rule over Palestine, in which tensions spiraled between the Jews and Arabs.
 In 1967, after the Six-Day-War, Israel took control of Gaza from Egypt.
-After 20 years of Israel occupation, Hamas was formed, a militarist group.
+After 20 years of Israel occupation, Hamas was formed, a militarist group which is currently designated as a jihadist (see Burkina Faso section for more information) organization by most governments.
 The next 30 years were marked by intermittent turmoil and economic deterioration.
 In 2006, Hamas narrowly won the Palestinian election, and in 2007, following the Battle of Gaza, a portion of the West Bank (now controlled by the Fatah Party, a rival of Hamas) split from the Gaza Region (now controlled by Hamas).
 There hasn’t been an election in Gaza since.
 In 2014, after Hamas launched rockets into the heart of Israel, Israel responded with artillery and air strikes that devastated Gaza infrastructure.
 2,100 Palestinians were killed, most of which were civilians, and 73 Israelis were killed, only six of which were civilians.
 Notice a pattern emerging.
-On October 7th, 2024, following tensions over the West Bank and an impending Israel-Saudi Arabia agreement, Hamas attacked Israel, resulting in 1,200 deaths; another 251 hostages were taken.
+On October 7th, 2023, following tensions over the West Bank and an impending Israel-Saudi Arabia agreement, Hamas attacked Israel, resulting in 1,200 deaths; another 251 hostages were taken.
 Most of these actions are classified as war crimes.
 However, many experts classify Israel’s response as genocide, with 58,000 deaths so far – approximately 28,000 of which are women and girls – and over 1,000,000 displaced.
 Israel’s genocidal acts have included the indiscriminate bombing of civilian infrastructure, deliberate starvation and blockade, the dehumanization of the Palestinian people, and the systematic destruction of medical facilities, ambulances, and water infrastructure.
 As the poet Mohab proclaims, “Every night is a new life for us.
 You sleep, and you are sure, ‘Maybe this time it’s my time to die with my family’.
 So you die several times, because you count yourself amongst the dead every night.”
 While researching the Gaza conflict, I noticed an eerily similar parallel to the Afghanistan War.
 Following 9/11, in which 2,976 Americans were killed, the U.S. launched Operation Enduring Freedom, on October 7, 2001 (the official start of the Afghanistan War).
 During the war (which ended on August 30, 2021), there were 46,319 civilian deaths.
 To be conservative, let’s postulate that the U.S. coalition forces were responsible for 23,000 of these deaths (or approximately half of civilian deaths, a drastic overestimate).
 Even in this case, the total number of civilian deaths in Gaza – of which Israel is the main instigator – is still higher than the entirety of the Afghanistan War.

 —————————————————————